Armed police cordon off street in Mangere, South Auckland, following dispute

-Armed police have turned South Auckland residents of one street away from entering the street tonight, as they respond to a dispute between "parties known to each other".
+Armed police have turned away South Auckland residents from entering their street tonight, as they respond to a dispute between "parties known to each other".

 Police were called to the dispute on Pukaki Rd, Mangere, around 6.30pm today, and have since been working to speak to those involved.